 Getting the hookup

-A few things to consider about connections and hookups.
+Thre are a few things to consider about connections and hookups.
 If you want direct outs from the main console, know what kind of direct outs it uses and be prepared with the proper cabling.
 The more you stay out of the house engineer’s way, the better.
 Not only should your signal chain be transparent and essentially invisible to him… you should be, too.

 On large-format live boards, direct outs are usually XLR, but smaller budget mixers typically use 1/4″ balanced jacks for their direct outputs.
 Some even make use of 1/4″ TRS connections that combine the direct out and channel insert on one jack, a space-saving trick pioneered by Mackie many years ago.
 Know which you are using!
 Otherwise you could sonically affect or even mute channels on the main mixer by mistake, which would not endear you to Mr. Front Of House Engineer.